f3d-app/f3d/doc/user/14-LIMITATIONS_AND_TROUBLESHOOTING.md

 > I can't find `usd` and `vdb` plugins after installing f3d with pip

-The `usd` and `vdb` plugins are not shipped in the python wheels for now.
+The `usd` and `vdb` plugins are not shipped in the Python wheels for now.
 You can compile F3D yourself with them.

 > Raytracing does not work after installing f3d with pip

-F3D raytracing feature is not shipped in the python wheels for now.
+F3D raytracing feature is not shipped in the Python wheels for now.
 You can compile F3D yourself with it.